ScilifelabDataCentre/data.scilifelab.se/content/impact_overview/_index.md

 ## Number of visits/views over time

-The number of views or visits for Data Services from SciLifeLab Data Centre over time.
-For SciLifeLab Data Repository, data is taken from the number of times that entries in the repository are viewed.
-For all other services, the data reflects the number of unqiue visits to the respective webpages.
+The number of views or visits over time for Data Services from SciLifeLab Data Centre.
+Data from SciLifeLab Data Repository reflects the number of times that data entries were viewed.
+For all other services, data reflects the number of visits to the websites.

 <!-- Graph showing views over time-->